dkouk/testcafe-reporter-html-testrail/README.md

-# testcafe-reporter-HTML-TestRail
+# testcafe-reporter-html-testrail

-This is the **HTML-TestRail** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).
+This is the **html-testrail** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).

 ## Install

 ```
-npm install testcafe-reporter-HTML-TestRail
+npm install testcafe-reporter-html-testrail
 ```

 ## Usage